 Authorization to Live Off Campus

-All students who want to request authorization to live off-campus for the 2013-2014 academic year must first apply for housing onlinebetween February 6 and 12, 2013.
+All students who want to request authorization to live off-campus for the 2014-2015 academic year must first apply for housing online between January 6 and 12, 2014.
+Only students entering their 4th year of study or later are eligible to submit requests for authorization.
 Students wishing to request off-campus authorization must first apply for on-campus housing.
 Students who currently have off-campus authorization must apply for re-authorization each year.

 If off-campus authorization is granted, the housing contract will be declared void.
-If off-campus authorization is denied, the housing contract will be processed, and the $200.00 housing deposit will be charged to the student’s account.
-If off-campus authorization is denied, pre-printed copied of the housing contract will be mailed to the student for participation in the on-campus selection processes.
+If off-campus authorization is denied, the housing contract will be processed.

 Priority for Consideration

-- Those students currently living off-campus have first priority for authorization to live off campus.
+- Those students currently living off-campus have 1st priority for authorization to live off campus.

-- Students who will be entering their fourth (or greater) year of study in the Fall Semester of 2013 have second priority for authorization to live off campus, followed by students entering their third year.
+- Students who will be entering their fourth (or greater) year of study in the Fall Semester of 2014 and who submitted requests by the January 12 deadline have 2nd priority for authorization to live off campus.

 Undergraduate students authorized to live off campus may not live in certain properties off campus.
 All students authorized to live off campus should check the list of prohibited properties before signing leases.
 The current list of probihibited properties can be found at www.vanderbilt.edu/ResEd/DoNotRent .